 The most common types of problem people sought advice for in 2017/18 were debt (28% of problems) and benefits and tax credits (26% of problems).
 Across England and Wales as a whole 26% of problems were about debt.
 Numbers of debt problems advised on across Wakefield District fell by 16% last year.

-Council Tax arrears account for 18% of debt issues people seek CAB advice for, compared to 14% across England and Wales.
+Council Tax arrears account for 14% of debt issues people seek CAB advice for, and it's the same across England and Wales as a whole.
 Problems with Personal Independence Payment are the most common benefits issue people seek advice for, with numbers continuing to rise as more people move onto this new benefit (see tables below).

 Top-5 debt problems.
 Source: Wakefield CAB